dingusdev/dingusppc/zdocs/users/manual.md

 pci_C1
 ```

-Specified what devices are conntected to a particular PCI slot.
+Specified what devices are connected to a particular PCI slot.
 Not supported on NuBus machines such as the Power Mac 6100.

 ```
 --adb_devices TEXT